Appsec Knowledge Center

 5. Scan efficiency.
 Using incremental scanning capability analyzes only modified or newly introduced lines of code, reducing scan times by up to 80%.
 Another huge time saver!

 6. Consistent support.
-Choose a SAST provider that offers consistent, easy access to customer support and tec
+Choose a SAST provider that offers consistent, easy access to customer support and tec.

-Educating and Empowering Developers
+Educating And Empowering Developers

 SAST tools are a great way to empower development teams to take ownership of code security.
 But don’t stop there.
 Software security touchpoints should be present along every step of the SDLC.
 Developer security training is especially critical.

-Invite members from both teams to training sessions to help members become more empathetic to one another’s challenges and objectives.
+nvite members from both teams to training sessions to help members become more empathetic to one another’s challenges and objectives.
 For instance, don’t assume that all developers are familiar with common cybersecurity concepts and terms, such as XSS and SQL injection.
 Similarly, security analysts and systems administrators may not have any experience writing code themselves.
 They may fail to understand how to seamlessly fit remediation activities into the developer’s workflow.

 Put all learnings and best practices down in writing and provide an open forum for dealing with security-related issues.
 Finding ways to provide two-way feedback throughout the entire SDLC will build trust and create a better developer experience — the key to unlocking this culture change.

-Demonstrating the Value of SAST
+Demonstrating The Value Of SAST

 Research has shown that 90% of all vulnerabilities are located in the application layer.
 Some of the most common risks linked to insecure code include SQL injection, cross-site scripting, buffer overflows, cross-site request forgery, and insecure cryptography storage.
 It also directly addresses one of developers’ biggest gripes — an overwhelming number of false positives.
 Onboarding an enterprise AppSec tool properly can reduce the number of these inaccurate findings to 5%, while focusing and finding high-priority vulnerabilities, as seen in one case